glass-ships/glass-bash/bash-tips/useful-commands.md

 ### Bash Tips

-Some useful code chunks for navigating the world of Bash
+Some useful code chunks for navigating the world of Bash.
+(Or just for me to remember things I've done before)

 - Set script location as working directory
     ```bash